WASHINGTON (AP) -- Super? Maybe not this time. But it is a Tuesday, one with the biggest payout of the Republican presidential primaries.

 It's home to Joe the Plumber and tens of thousands of auto workers, but Ohio's not all blue-collar.
-It's also home of the Rock and Roll Hall of Fame, high-tech science, medical and energy workers, suburbanites, soybean farmers and a quarter-million dairy cows (OK, the cows can't vote).
+It's also the Rock and Roll Hall of Fame, high-tech science, medical and energy workers, suburbanites, soybean farmers and a quarter-million dairy cows (OK, the cows can't vote).
 The big issue is the economy, including Obama's bailout of the auto industry.

 Get out the hook for Newt Gingrich if he loses in Georgia, the state he represented in the U.S. House for two decades.

 Gingrich hopes to win decisively here and pick up enough other delegates to relaunch his up-and-down campaign, which has been mostly down-and-out since he lost Florida in January.
 He's got endorsements from Gov. Nathan Deal and Herman Cain, a fellow Georgian.
-He's got a new pitch, claiming he can bring down the cost of gas to $2.50 per gallon.
+He's got a new pitch, claiming he can bring the cost of gas down to $2.50 per gallon.